January in Florence, Italy

 CREDITS: 3 US credits / 45 contact hours

-OFFERED: January / July Sessions: 1, 2, 3, 4, A, B
+OFFERED: July Sessions: 1, 2, 3 and January Sessions: A, B

 This course develops basic conversation, reading, and writing skills.
 Equal focus will be given to grammatical structures, vocabulary, and conversation skills.
 Students will develop a vocabulary that will enable them to engage in simple but useful everyday conversations, thus enhancing and supporting their Italian experience.
 Upon course conclusion, students will be able to express themselves in basic sentences, recognize gender and number in both nouns and adjectives, and begin approaching the Passato Prossimo.
 Emphasis will be given to the oral expression of practical vocabulary and newly acquired grammar structures.
 This level is for absolute beginner students who have never studied Italian before.